kiramclean/blog/site/blog/2020-12-30-how-to-set-up-codecov-for-a-clojure-deps-project.md

 - Click "Add New Repository" on the dashboard for your github user/organization (the url should be something like `https://codecov.io/gh/<gh-username>`)
 - Select the repo

 This should leave you at a screen that shows you a Codecov token.
-If not, click on the "Settings" tab for your project in Codecov to see thee token.
+If not, click on the "Settings" tab for your project in Codecov to see the token.
 Copy it.

 ## 2. Add the Codecov token to CircleCI